shivabhusal/storify/README.md

 ## Installation
  [TODO] to be updated soon

+Note: Make sure the `solr` instance is up and running for every operations like `db:reset`, `db:seed`, or running application.
 ## Hacks
 If you wish to do the following jobs with single command then see below
   - Droping DB